b-rty/HedzUp/README.md

 > $ npm i ngrok -g

-Sign up for free account on ngrok to serve site securely to any phone you provide link to Open HEDZUP-HACKATHON AR in VSCODE, or in TERMINAL
+Sign up for free account on ngrok to serve site securely to any phone you provide link to Open HEDZUP in VSCODE, or in TERMINAL

 > $ serve